JulesDoc/python_scripts/winbuild/README.txt

 ****IMPORTANT: Password must be written in the config.ini file to be used ONLY LOCALLY.
 NEVER CHECK-IN config.file

-NOTE on config.ini: There are two files config.ini, one in WINBUILD, one in CONTINUOUS_BUILD_INTEGRATION.
-Both must be configured depending on functionality chosen.
+NOTE on config.ini: There are two files config.ini, one in WINBUILD folder, one in CONTINUOUS_BUILD_INTEGRATION folder.

 ***DO NOT COMMIT INI FILES***

-- DEPLOY SOURCE CODE INTO DEVL MACHINE: Depending on the necessities of the user:
+- DEPLOY SOURCE CODE INTO DEVL MACHINE

+    Following scripts are locate within winbuild folder.
+Config.ini existing in this folder file will take care of the path consistency for the next scripts:

 	- run_qmake_sln.py: To create or recreate terrasys.sln with all projects specified in terrasys.pro.

 	- run_qmake_proj.py: To add a project to the terrasys solution or modify a project passed as parameter.
-If the goal is to modify the project, it is better to close it.
-Otherwise, Windows will complain of the external use of the file.

 - BUILD AND INTEGRATE DEVL CODE INTO PRODUCTION:

-    Following scripts are locate within continuous_build_integration folder.
-Download them.
-They can be launched from any location in the system, config.ini file will take care of the path consistency.
+    Following scripts are located within continuous_build_integration folder.
+    Config.ini file existing in this will take care of the path consistency for the next scripts:

     - copy_3rd_party.py: The 3rd party tools should be located in the folder c:\terrasys_3rdparty in the build machine.
     3rd party libraries are used to properly create and execute the projects.
 This scripts copies every lib or dll file into lib_release || lib_debug of the TerRaSysBuild.
     Some of the 3rd_party libs must be configure by the developer: OSGeo4W and prop_mdl_dll_idwm.*.
-They should be present in c:\terrasys_3rd_party when the user execute this script.
+They should be present in c:\terrasys_3rdparty when the user execute this script.
-    This script can be executed in standalone way or can automatically called through quick_build.py when working in DEBUG or RELEASE mode.
+    This script can be executed in standalone way or can automatically be called through quick_build.py when working in DEBUG or RELEASE mode.

     - copy_headers_to_m_drive.py: When a proper build has been executed, this script copies header files into the M